1. Goals

 OnlyNative: PACKAGES

-Can be used to to install a package in the hostsystem, but not in the target system.
-Eg. for build tooling or code generators.
+Can be used to install a package in the host system, but not in the target system.
+E.g. for build tooling or code generators.

 The target base system

-All packages for a host system which are configured as "Requrired" get installed only in the host system, but not in the target system.
-The reason behind is that this packages are only supposed to be able to execute commands and therefore they are not needed in the target environment.
+All packages for a host system which are configured as "Required" get installed only in the host system, but not in the target system.
+The reason behind is that these packages are only supposed to be able to execute commands and therefore they are not needed in the target environment.
 Only the build dependencies get installed there.

 However, some distributions may lack a complete set of dependencies (esp. debian based).
-In this case the base system for the target system can manually get configured via
+In this case the base system for the target system can manually be configured via

 Substitute: sysroot-packages PACKAGES